yonie/npm-kraken-bot/README.md

 * You might get "invalid nonce" messages (while updating trades history) if you did not do any trades on this account yet.
 This is an API issue.
 * If you keep seeing nonce error messages, consider enlarging the API key nonce window to 10000 ms. See https://support.kraken.com/hc/en-us/articles/360001148023-What-is-a-nonce-window-
 * Editing orders needs a change in the npm-kraken-api library, see https://github.com/nothingisdead/npm-kraken-api/pull/87
+* Mid 2024 Kraken started offering staked currencies which currently do not get fully handled by the bot.
+To prevent issues, disable automatic staking in your Kraken account.

 ## Requirements